 More often than not, this is the number one reason why most businesses don’t get off the ground.
 We all have moments of inspiration as well as those times you just don’t want to do anything.
 Hopefully the moments of inspiration outweigh the other, but just to make sure…reflect on your business and ask yourself if it’s truly your passion or maybe just an urge.

 Making a commitment and sticking to it is a lot easier when it’s your passion because that desire rarely feels like work.
 But remember, success rarely comes overnight so remain consistent with your efforts and your work will pay off in the long run.
 Plus you’ll probably find happiness along the way.

-So, what are some of the mistakes you have made in your business and how did you correct them?
+So, what are some mistakes you have made in your business and how did you correct them?
 Learning from others is one of the best ways to finding a path to success!